D.C. United, amid a late playoff push, focuses on registering victories and casting ballots

 “When you’ve played your career in D.C., conversations about issues and politics happen organically,” Hamid said.
 “I’ve been forced into this world of politics and am trying to make a difference.
 It’s my responsibility, it’s our responsibility, to pay attention, to be informed.”

-Though they aren’t eligible to vote, some international players are engaged, as well.
+Though they aren’t eligible to vote, some international players are engaged as well.
 Hamid and Canouse noted Swedish-born defender Axel Sjoberg, a Marquette graduate, for his political spirit.

 For Yow, such conversations aren’t new.
 He said his parents are politically active.
 As his 18th birthday neared, Yow said they urged him to register.
 However, he added, “it was my teammates initially.”